AMERICAN RABBIT HOUND ASSOCIATION

 4.

-There must be a 2/3-majority vote of the directors
+There must be a 2/3-majority vote of

-rule or scoring
+rule or scoring procedure.
+The President of

-President of ARHA has final veto power on all changes.
+ARHA has final veto power on all changes.

 5.

-Changes to the ARHA Running Rules and Scoring
+Changes to the ARHA Running Rules and

-C. Duties of the Chairman of
+C. Duties of the Chairman of the Board

 1.

-The Chairman of the Board serves as an ex office
+The Chairman of the Board serves as an

-member of all ARHA committees.
+ex-office member of all ARHA committees.

 2.

-The responsibility of the Chairman of the Board
+The responsibility of the Chairman of

-creating committees, appointing chairpersons of all committees, and
+task of creating committees, appointing chairpersons of all committees, and

 monitoring each chairperson’s effectiveness.